kunhwiko/concepts/how_to_compsci.md

 1) Strong Consistency : must become consistent immediately, offers updated data indefinitely at higher latency
 2) Eventual Consistency : becomes consistent eventually, offers low latency but risks returning non-updated data

-write problems : what if there are too many write requests to master server? how can we solve latency issues of replicating large amounts of data?
+write problems :
+1) what if there are too many write requests to master server (replicas are read-only)?
+2) after writing to the master, how can we solve latency issues of replicating all the data to the slaves?
 Sharding : splitting the data across multiple machines
+1) Vertical Sharding : partitioning master server by feature (profiles, messages, customer support) --> one table might become large
+2) Hash Based Sharding : partitioning through hashing some value (ID) --> same problems with hashing
+3) Directory Based Sharding : a lookup table maintains where data can be found --> lookup table can fail or overload

+Types
-SQL : relational, structured/predefined, table-based, less scalability NoSQL : non-relational, unstructured/flexible, key-value paired (JSON objects), better scalability (database can be scattered into distributed systems)
+SQL : relational, structured/predefined, table-based, less scalability, better for ranged queries, strong consistency
+NoSQL : non-relational, unstructured/flexible, key-value paired (JSON objects), better scalability, eventual consistency
 ```

-##### Servers
+##### Other Concepts
 ```
 Leader Election : situation in which you want to specify one server to be responsible for a request